hrvwnd/project2-unknowntitle/README.md

 # Randomized Recipe Game
 # A service orientated project
+The second project I made as part of QA Consulting training
 ## Installation
 ### *Prerequisites:* Ansible, 3 VMs, one for jenkins and one for the app to deploy one as well as a SQL server (all online and running)
 * Start by changing the IP addresses in the inventory to those of your own servers